LiliaFramework/Lilia/docs/docs/meta/character.md

 ---

 ### eq(other)

 **Description:**

-Compares two characters by ID for equality.
+Compares this character's ID with another object's ID.
+The argument can be a `Character` instance or any object providing a `getID` method.

 **Parameters:**

-* other (Character) – Character to compare.
+* other (Character) – Character or object to compare.

 **Realm:**